tyleryouk/00os-origin/1000xbrain/system/cycle-manager/processes/requirement-analysis-process.md

         *   Determine technical approach
         *   Identify potential challenges
         *   Establish success criteria if not already defined
+        *   **NEW**: For directive-based requirements, include directive-specific analysis:
+            * For Enhancement: Focus on feature integration and user experience
+            * For Fix: Focus on root cause analysis and regression prevention
+            * For Refactor: Focus on maintaining functionality while improving structure
+            * For Analysis: Focus on thorough examination without implementation bias
     *   Update the change_request.md with the analysis:
         ```
         edit_file("1000xbrain/system/cycle-manager/operational_feedback/change_request.md", "Update with analysis", "...")